dynatrace-oss-contrib/opentelemetry-specification/specification/trace/semantic_conventions/cloudevents.md

 This specification defines semantic conventions for [CloudEvents](https://cloudevents.io/).
 It covers creation, processing and context propagation between producer and consumer.
 It does not cover transport aspects of publishing and receiving cloud events.

+## Overview

+To be individually traceable, every CloudEvent has to have individual trace context, which is populated on [Distributed Context Extension](https://github.com/cloudevents/spec/blob/v1.0.1/extensions/distributed-tracing.md).

+Trace context is not intended to be modified once populated - it flows through any intermediaries from producer to consumer.

 <!-- Re-generate TOC with `markdown-toc --no-first-h1 -i` -->

 <!-- toc -->